snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 ## Closing words on pass usage

-Even though we didn't cover every possible pass command here, I hope you got a grasp of how easy and straight forward it is to interact with your passwords via the pass CLI.
+Even though we didn't cover every possible pass command here, I hope you got a grasp of how easy and straightforward it is to interact with your passwords via the pass CLI.
 It also doesn't get much harder from here.
 If you are searching for another functionality, you can view the pass man pages via: